-If you are thinking of taking out life insurance so that the payout is able to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
+If you are thinking of buying life insurance so that the payout can be used to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
 This is a specialist area and you should take appropriate advice to ensure that you've calculated the correct sum for the inheritance tax that will be due and so that it is separated from your estate.
 A specialist life insurance adviser* can do this at no extra cost to you.

-- Level Term Insurance - gives you a lump sum that stays the same throughout the time that you're insured for.
-This means that if you die within the number of years you set, the insurer pays out the set amount of money that you are insured for.
-You could choose this to cover debts or your family.
+- Level Term Insurance - gives you a lump sum that stays the same throughout the period of time that you're insured.
+This means that if you die within the number of years you choose, the insurer pays out the set amount of money that you are insured for and this typically suits family, mortgage and debt life cover.

-- Reducing/Mortgage Life Insurance - pays out an amount of money that will reduce over time, usually in line with a repayment mortgage if you die within the policy term.
-It's usually only applicable to a repayment mortgage.
+- Decreasing/Mortgage Life Insurance - pays out an amount of money that will reduce over time, usually in line with a repayment mortgage if you die within the policy term.
+It's usually only suited to cover a repayment mortgage.

-- Family Income Benefit - pays out a set income each year from the point of the claim/death until the end of the policy.
-It's a great solution for protecting your family or a partner as they may find the thought of a regular income over time easier to manage, rather than receiving a lump sum of money up front.
-It's also easier to match the amount of insurance to what will maintain your lifestyle.
+- Family Income Benefit - pays out a set income each year from the point of the death claim until the end of the policy.
+It's a great solution for protecting your family or a partner as they may find the thought of a regular income over time easier to manage, rather than receiving a lump sum of money upfront.
+It's also easier to match the amount of life cover to what will maintain your family's lifestyle.

 - Whole of Life Insurance - pays out a lump sum of money whenever you die.
 This type of insurance doesn't have an end date so it will eventually pay out.
 It's usually only needed if you want to make provisions for a potential inheritance tax bill upon your death.
 Sometimes, it can simply be used to leave a sum of money after you die.
 The fact that it will eventually pay out is reflected in the cost.

-- Over 50s Life Insurance - pays out a lump sum of money when you die, however, some policies will not pay out if death occurs in the first year.
+- Over 50s Life Insurance - pays out a lump sum of money when you die, however, some policies will not pay a death benefit if death occurs in the early years of the policy.
 This type of insurance is usually appealing to those who have health concerns because it doesn't ask about your health and this is reflected in the cost.
-It is often arranged in order to provide the money necessary to cover funeral expenses.
+It is often arranged in order to provide the money necessary to cover funeral costs.

 What if I have life insurance through my employer?